woisalreadytaken/RandomAttributes/README.md

 # RandomAttributes

-Super scuffed pseudo-gamemode that gives random attributes to weapons, made in a way that's compatible with vanilla and custom gamemodes.
+Scuffed pseudo-gamemode that gives random attributes to weapons, made in a way that's compatible with vanilla and custom gamemodes.

 Currently deemed incomplete.
 It works fine, but is a bit rough internally.